kushagraa-j/cpp/1.BASICS/1.6.Objects-and-Variables/main.md

 You can think of definition as putting the name of the variable on the box, but not changing the stuff inside.

+This is how you can define a variable of the name a_variable of type integer.
 ```cpp
 int a_variable;
 ```